leonemma/NBA-stats-1996-2021/README.md

 ## Data Cleaning
 This dataset contains some individual players multiple times due to the collection of their statistics every year.
-Initially, we will analyze the NBA over the years, and secondly, we will transform the dataset to represent NBA player statistics in a way that each player exists in the dataset only once.
+Initially, we are going to analyze the NBA over the years, and secondly transform the dataset to represent NBA player statistics in a way that each player exists in the dataset only once.

 #### The dataset does not contain any null values.